Espresso Puck Prep Explained

 Grinder Model Type Burr Type Price Range Features

-Baratza Encore Burr Grinder Conical $139 Versatile, user-friendly
+Baratza Encore Burr Grinder Conical $139 Versatile, user-friendly, better for drip than true espresso-focused dialing

-Fellow Ode Grinder Burr Grinder Flat $299 Precision grind, sleek design
+Fellow Ode Grinder Burr Grinder Flat $299 Precision grind, sleek design, strongest for filter coffee rather than standard espresso use

-1Zpresso JX Manual Grinder Conical $199 Portable, adjustable grind
+1Zpresso JX Manual Grinder Conical $199 Portable, adjustable grind, strong choice if you want control and do not mind hand grinding

-Timemore Chestnut C2 Manual Grinder Conical $79 Compact, great value
+Timemore Chestnut C2 Manual Grinder Conical $79 Compact, great value, best for travel or occasional espresso-like brewing rather than heavy daily use

-Oxo Brew Burr Grinder Burr Grinder Conical $100 User-friendly, consistent
+Oxo Brew Burr Grinder Burr Grinder Conical $100 User-friendly, consistent, practical for beginners who want a simple workflow with less fuss

 How to Choose